Skip to main content

 Biography

 Minton previously served as director of alumni programs since December 2011 where she expanded the university’s alumni relations efforts and assisted in implementing new strategies for increasing alumni engagement.
-In addition to directing communication and marketing efforts, Minton focused on developing programs and events to enhance connectivity with the university's more than 43,000 former students worldwide.
+In addition to directing communication and marketing efforts, Minton focused on developing programs and events to enhance connectivity with the university's more than 43,000 former students across the country.

 Minton joined the Lipscomb University staff in July 2010 as associate director of annual giving/direct response.